ethus3h/personal/work/Fall 2018/NMD498/2018m09d08-Assignment-2: Text-Based Proposal.md

 Gnosticism is a group of belief systems sharing certain core tenets, particularly the focus on the development of sophia (wisdom) to attain gnosis (knowledge) and on the rejection of some elements of the physical world in the endeavor to attain ascendance into the spiritual.
 It shares common themes and elements with many Christian and other belief systems.
 In the Gnostic Gospel according to Mary Magdalene, it is written “There is no sin, but it is you who make sin when you do the things that are like the nature of adultery, which is called sin.”
 (Gospel according to Mary Magdalene.
 Chapter 4, verse 26.)
 This sentence emphasizes the Gnostic nature of the text, in its equating of sin with adultery providing a connection to the traditional Gnostic focus on the rejection of elements of the physical in the interest of the finding of knowledge through wisdom.
 While it would be hard to prove concretely that things like adultery are bad, that badness can nevertheless be understood: it is a truth that can be taken on faith, it can be understood through the collective wisdom of society, or it can be felt in one’s heart.

-Present in my mind is the world presented by Bacon in The New Atlantis.
-While it isn’t presented as a dystopia in his novel, and seems that Bacon considers such an environment to be ideal, in light of the experiences of society nowadays approaching its traits in some ways, it raises frightening questions.
-For instance, what should the role be of surveillance in a society?
-In Bensalem, the society presented in the book, surveillance is present.
-And yet, surveillance today can seem frightening, considering the potential for its abuse.
+What should the role be of surveillance in a society?
+Surveillance today can seem frightening, considering the potential for its abuse.
 How should safeguards be put in place to simultaneously enable effective surveillance, while curtailing its abuse?

 Considering these elements in the process of creating a system for alternative society development is clearly a vital part of the process.
 Failure to do so can produce a system which is unjust, incompetent, and inefficient.
 By avoiding this failure, the system developed can embody its principle objectives of creating an efficient, effective, and just society.
 The concepts that in the many great texts of civilizations provide invaluable insights for the development of the Ember project.